enneagone/enneagone-angular-ds/README.md

 ## Deploy to npm

-Npm deployement is automatical and it follow a gitmoji convention in commit message:
+Npm deployement is automatical on master and it follow a gitmoji convention in commit message:

 ### Increment Major version(breaking change):